-Climate change is likely to exacerabate problems with air quality.
-It is therefore important that standards are are rigorous, jurisdictional management is timely and effective and that sufficient investment in monitoring infrastructure is undertaken.
-In jurisdictions such as Victoria, increasing risk of bushfire will be met with increased prescribed burning activity, and this will have significant impacts on air quality.
-This activity should not be included under exceedences as a natural event as for bushfire but should be managed proactively and effectively in order to reduce public health impacts.
+Climate change is likely to exacerabate problems with air quality in the future.
+It is therefore important that standards are are rigorous, jurisdictional management is timely and effective and that there is sufficient investment in monitoring infrastructure.
+In jurisdictions such as Victoria, increasing risk of bushfires will be met with increased prescribed burning activity as recommended by the recent Royal Commission report.
+Prescribed burning will have significant impacts on air quality.
+This activity should not be included under exceedences as a natural event as for bushfire, but should be managed proactively and effectively in order to reduce public health impacts.